 * a 'positive' prefix for values greater than zero

 * the numbering scale: short / long / Indian / Peletier / Rowlett / Knuth (-yllion).

 * currency unit names (Pound, Pence, Dollar, Cents, Rupees, etc).

 ### Bonus Functions / Scripts ###

-* NUM2WORDS_DEMO compares the output of NUM2WORDS with real-world example numbers.
+* NUM2WORDS_DEMO compares the output of NUM2WORDS against real-world examples.